wanderdust/newsletter/content/posts/029_securing_serverless/index.md

 The purpose of the application was a note taking app for career progress, where you would regularly keep track of career achievements so that you could refer to them later in time and not forget any of the work done.
 In this application you could create, edit and delete notes.

 The website was created using React and hosted in an S3 bucket.
 The API logic to create notes was hosted in a lambda function, fronted by an API Gateway.
-For the database layer I used Dynamodb.
+For the database layer I used DynamoDB.
 All of these are serverless services.

 ## Securing the components